-To create en empty tables group, just execute the following SQL statement:
+To create a tables group, just execute the following SQL statement:

+'''

-SELECT emaj.emaj\create\group('<group.name>',<is\rollbackable>, <is\empty>);
+SELECT emaj.emaj_create_group('<group.name>',<is_rollbackable>);

+'''

 The second parameter, of type boolean, indicates whether the group's type is ROLLBACKABLE (with value TRUE) or AUDIT\ONLY (with value FALSE).
 If this second parameter is not supplied, the group is considered ROLLBACK-ABLE.